MoneySavingExpert.com homepage

 This is where you have a device fitted to your car (or download an app to your phone) that monitors your driving - when/where/how you drive, your braking, speed, cornering and how many miles you drive.
 Of course, the flipside is that high risk driving behaviour could cost you more – or even see your policy cancelled.
 So the better you drive, the less you pay.

-These types of policies are now commonly available via the comparison sites in step one, and if you're a careful driver who doesn't cover many miles and drives during off-peak hours, you could see a reduction in the premium you pay.
+These types of policies are now commonly available via the comparison sites in step one, and if you're a careful driver who doesn't cover many miles and drives during off-peak hours, you could see a reduction in the price you pay.

 How do insurers judge your driving?